johnsvenn/experiment-laravel-multisite-env/Readme.md

-Create a new laravel site e.g. `laravel new t1.example.com` Genenerate a key `php artisan key:generate`
+Create a new laravel site e.g. `laravel new t1.example.com`

+Genenerate a key `php artisan key:generate`

 Edit and setup your `.env` file as normal

-Rename and then copy your `.env` file for each 'site' e.g. `.env.t1`, `.env.t2`, `.env.t3` Edit the files updating credentials and adding a new variable 'SITE_KEY' - this is a unique id for your 'site'
+Rename and then copy your `.env` file for each 'site' e.g. `.env.t1`, `.env.t2`, `.env.t3`

+Edit the files updating credentials and adding a new variable 'SITE_KEY' - this is a unique id for your 'site', it will be loaded into config and so accessed within your application.
+It is also the name of the directory used to store overloaded views.

 ```
 APP_NAME='Site 1'